FREE EXPEDITED SHIPPING

 Brass Mortar

 Brass mortars add a touch of vintage charm to your kitchen, but they're more than just pretty to look at.
-They are also incredibly hard and durable.
+They're also incredibly hard and durable.
 Their non-porous nature prevents the absorption of flavors and odors.
 However, they might not be as effective as stone or granite for grinding hard spices.

 Marble Mortar